influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 InfluxDB Enterprise supports backing up and restoring data in a cluster, a single database, a single database and retention policy, and single shards.
 Most InfluxDB Enterprise applications can use the backup and restore utilities.

+Use the `backup` and `restore` utilities to back up and restore between `influxd` instances with the same versions or with only minor version differences.
+For example, you can backup from 1.7.3 and restore on 1.7.7.

 >**Note:** For large datasets (100s of gigabytes of data or more), you might need to use the [export and import method](#exporting-and-importing-data) method.

 ### Backup utility